thu-ml/tianshou/docs/tutorials/dqn.rst

     net = Net(layer_num=2, state_shape=state_shape, action_shape=action_shape)
     optim = torch.optim.Adam(net.parameters(), lr=1e-3)

+where the `Net` is a simple `torch.nn.Module` obeys the following rule.

 The rules of self-defined networks are:

 1. Input: observation ``obs`` (may be a ``numpy.ndarray``, ``torch.Tensor``, dict, or self-defined class), hidden state ``state`` (for RNN usage), and other information ``info`` provided by the environment.